Note: This post may contain affiliate links. Please see my disclosure page for more details.

 If you’re feeling stuck in a rut with limited vacation time and a bucket list a mile long, I’ve got news for you.
 It doesn’t have to be that way.

-There are countless ways to travel and live abroad — from working holiday visas to teaching English as a foreign language to the holy grail of freelancing, which allows for total location independence.
+There are countless ways to travel and live abroad — from working holiday visas to teaching English online.
+For many, freelancing is the ultimate goal, as it gives you total location independence.
 However, one of the most difficult things about becoming a freelancer is finding work.
 Luckily, there are digital freelance agencies out there who will make that a little easier for you.

 I personally use Upwork to find editing, proofreading, and copywriting gigs.
 I’ll admit, some months are better than others, but in general, this makes it possible for me to finance long-term travel around the world and only withdraw minimal savings.
 I worked as a teacher for five years and lived frugally, so I have money stashed away to spend as well.